 The period between when you stopped building with LEGO® toys as a child and then started again.Design ID

-The LEGO® Group assign a reference number to each different part.
-You can find them somewhere on the underside of every LEGO piece (except old ones; they started doing this around 1985).
+The LEGO Group assign a reference number to each different part.
+You can find them somewhere on the underside of most LEGO pieces (they started doing this around 1985).
 These are called the Design ID, but in the community they are usually just called the part number.
-You can use them to search on Brickset, Brick Owl, BrickLink and the LEGO Pick A Brick and Replacement Parts sites.See also Element ID below.
+You can use them to search on Brickset, Brick Owl, Rebrickable, BrickLink and the LEGO Pick A Brick and Replacement Parts sites.See also Element ID below.

-As well as every part having a number, The LEGO® Group also assign a reference number to each different element.
-I define an element as being unique in colour as well as shape, so there are squintillions of elements!
+As well as every part having a number, The LEGO Group also assign a reference number to each different element.
+An element is unique in colour as well as shape, so there are squintillions of elements!
 You can find them in every LEGO instruction manual (except old ones) at the end where the inventory is listed.
-These are called the Element ID, but the term is not used much (or understood well) outside of TLG.
-Nevertheless you can use them to search on Brickset, Brick Owl, BrickLink and the LEGO Pick a Brick and Replacement Parts sites.See also Design ID above.
+These are called the Element ID.
+You can use them to search on Brickset, Brick Owl, Rebrickable, BrickLink and the LEGO Pick a Brick and Replacement Parts sites.See also Design ID above.

 Also known as the headlight brick or washing machine, this is one of the most beloved SNOT bricks around thanks to the many unusual aspects to its geometry and the anti-stud hole on its back side.
 It was designed in 1979 by a chap called Erling Dideriksen.Greebles